gulyasgergely902/bookingmanager-backend/README.md

 ## Usage

-The application setup can be done using the script `setup.sh` which creates a virtual environment for running the backend and installs the required python packages.
-After setup, tests can be run using the `run_tests.sh` which runs the tests also generates coverage.
+The application setup can be done using the script `setup.sh`.
+The script creates a virtual environment for running the backend and installs the required python packages.
+After setup, make sure to activate the virtual environment for your terminal session by running `source .venv/bin/activate`!
+Tests can be run using the `run_tests.sh` which runs the tests also generates coverage.

 The backend can be started with `run.py` from the `src/` directory.